anton-prosterity/documentation-search-mcp/TEST_REPORT.md

 ## Conclusion

 The vector search feature (PR #13) has been **comprehensively tested** and is **ready for production deployment**.
-All integration and E2E tests pass, performance benchmarks are met, and the implementation achieves feature parity with Context7 while maintaining our competitive advantages in security and scaffolding.
+All integration and E2E tests pass, performance benchmarks are met, and the implementation provides production-grade semantic search capabilities while maintaining our comprehensive security scanning and project scaffolding features.

 **Test Coverage**: 36 vector search tests + 14 regression tests = **50 tests total** ✅